ADVANTICS/documentation/charge-controllers/secc_generic/secc_bidirectional.md

 ## CHAdeMO V2G

-ADVANTICS charge controller supports CHAdeMO vehicle to grid appliction following the CHAdeMO V2G guidelines.
+ADVANTICS charge controller supports CHAdeMO vehicle to grid application following the CHAdeMO V2G guidelines.
 The controller needs to be configured as described in the section [Relevant config entries](#Relevant-config-entries).
 ### Operating Modes

 The CHAdeMO Bidirectional application is designed to be compatible with all CHAdeMO protocol versions, including non-bidirectional ones.
 In cases where a vehicle does not support bidirectionality, the application seamlessly operates in target mode.
 However, for vehicles that do support bidirectional functionality, the application operates in range mode, allowing customers to select the desired setpoint based on their specific requirements.